machinetranslate/machinetranslate.org/applications/social-networks.md

 ---
+title: Social networks
-description: Machine translation for social media
+description: Machine translation for social networks
 ---

-# Social networks

 Machine translation is integrated into **social networks** for gisting dynamic content on demand.